 The SJD program is for individuals who already hold an LLM degree or its equivalent either from Tulane University or other accredited American universities or foreign universities which the Graduate Affairs Committee has ascertained have good standing among the higher education community in the home country.
-Candidates must have received their LLM or the equivalent degrees with distinction.
+Candidates must have received their LLM or the equivalent degrees with honors or distinction.
 A Tulane LLM graduate will need to have a 3.5 average or better to graduate with distinction.

 A summary of the application requirements can be found below.